wdk-docs/vscode-docs/docs/python/python-tutorial.md

 ---
 Order: 1
 Area: python
-TOCTitle: Tutorial
+title: Tutorial
-ContentId: 77828f36-ae45-4887-b25c-34545edd52d3
+id: 77828f36-ae45-4887-b25c-34545edd52d3
 PageTitle: Get Started Tutorial for Python in Visual Studio Code
 DateApproved: 6/12/2023
-MetaDescription: A Python hello world tutorial using the Python extension in Visual Studio Code
+description: A Python hello world tutorial using the Python extension in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---

 # Getting Started with Python in VS Code

 In this tutorial, you will learn how to use Python 3 in Visual Studio Code to create, run, and debug a Python "Roll a dice" application, work with virtual environments, use packages, and more!
 By using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), you turn VS Code into a great, lightweight Python editor.